murmcraft/bioinfo_rnd_task/README.md

     Homo_sapiens.GRCh37.dna.primary_assembly.fa \
     250
 ```
-where:
-- `NA12878.bam` is input BAM filename,
-- `alignment-metrics` is output filename prefix,
-- `Homo_sapiens.GRCh37.dna.primary_assembly.fa` is the reference genome fasta file, and
-- `250` is the average read length.
+where `NA12878.bam` is input BAM filename, `alignment-metrics` is output filename prefix, `Homo_sapiens.GRCh37.dna.primary_assembly.fa` is the reference genome fasta file, and `250` is the average read length.